-I’ll go more into specializations in special populations’ personal fitness training in another article, but for now, it’s good to bear in mind that your qualifications will have a profound impact on your professional development and ability to access new opportunities.
+I’ll examine specializations in special populations’ fitness training in another article.
+Still, for now, it’s good to bear in mind that your qualifications will profoundly impact your professional development and ability to access new opportunities.

-You can also look at specializing in different disciplines such as yoga, pilates, kettlebells, and strength & conditioning.
+You can also specialize in disciplines such as yoga, pilates, kettlebells, and strength & conditioning.

-One last thing I wanted to discuss when it comes to optimizing your salary potential is experience.
+One last thing I wanted to discuss when optimizing your salary potential is experience.

-Unlike the other factors I’ve discussed, there really isn’t any way to shortcut your level of experience.
+Unlike the other factors I’ve discussed, there isn’t any way to shortcut your experience level.

-It simply takes time, and the quickest way to build your experience is just by staying in the game.
+It simply takes time, and staying in the game is the quickest way to build your experience.

-Cultivating a good reputation with a strong track record of reputable service is how you can make your years in the field truly work for you.
+Cultivating a good reputation with a strong track record of reputable service is how you can make your years in the fieldwork for you.

-Experience isn’t just about the development and cultivation of skills, and it’s also about credibility.
+Experience isn’t just about the development and cultivation of skills, it’s also about credibility.

-Simply being known as someone with loads of experience is sometimes enough to guaranteed a deal.
+Being known as someone with loads of experience is sometimes enough to guarantee a deal.